 Skip to main content

-SwiftPay exposes three integration modes.
+SwiftPay exposes four integration modes.
 They are intentionally different in ownership, speed, and customization so you can start quickly and scale without re-architecting.

 REST API